 The importance of the arts in education has been recognized.
-Discussions have now begun to review methods courses ensuring that focus is on the arts in coursework and increase the required implementation of the arts.
+Implementation of the arts will be required on all education methods coursework.
 Professional development in art integration will be provided for students and faculty.
-We have offered a course entitled, Music and Art in the Classroom.
-This required course for all elementary education majors, gives full insight on the importance, and positive outcomes of art integration.
+Music and Art in the Classroom will be required of some majors, which gives full insight on the importance, and positive outcomes of art integration.